 I limited myself.
-For a variety of reasons, some personal, I didn’t give tango my all while living in Buenos Aires for 6 weeks.
+For a variety of reasons, some personal, I didn't give tango my all while living in Buenos Aires for six weeks.

 And there was no way I wanted to go through that process again to gain proficiency at tango, at least not unless I was learning with a girlfriend, versus a wide array of strangers.

-Below is a video from my final private lesson, capturing the results of my 6-week attempt to learn tango in Buenos Aires.
+Below is a video from my final private lesson, capturing the results of my six-week attempt to learn the tango in Buenos Aires.